webshield-dev/eudvcdecoder/README.md

 # Setup
 1. Git Clone/Fork this repo
-2. [optional] the macOS binary is part of the repo
+2. [optional] if using the the macOS binary then no need to install go
-   - Install Go (1.14 or higher) see https://golang.org/doc/install
+   - If using go run then Install Go (1.14 or higher) see https://golang.org/doc/install

 # Usage